 by Allen Shive, a Doxa Counselor

-How many people learned to communicate well growing up?
+How many people learned to communicate clearly growing up?
 Most?
 A few?
 Are you a good communicator?
 You may say, “Of course I am!
-I am a professional, and I have to communicate to clients, customers, and peers every day.”
-Or maybe you say, “Of course I communicate well!
+I am a professional.
+I have to communicate to clients, customers, and peers every day.”
+Or maybe you say, “Of course I communicate clearly!
 I work in retail or customer service or healthcare.”
 Or “I am a mother (or father), and I have to be a good communicator to parent my children.”
 Whatever your work or home situation is, you interact with others through spoken and written words.

 - To convey knowledge of or information about; make known